No Mow May

 This project has been archived.

-Replace your turf grass with pollinator-friendly and climate-adaptive landscaping: The City of Edina passed Ordinance 2023-07 on June 6, 2023 to allow planned landscapes and natural areas to replace turf grass on residential properties.
-Residents can read the full updated ordinance and staff report here.
-Specific allowances include:
+No registration is required to participate in No Mow May.
+The City of Edina passed Ordinance 2023-07 on June 6, 2023 to allow planned landscapes and natural areas to replace turf grass on residential properties, including eliminating the enforcement of tall turf grasses and weeds for the month of May, plus a grace period of two weeks for residential properties.
+Residents can read the full updated ordinance and staff report here

-• Mow late in the day or when grass is dry
+• Mow late in the day or when grass is dry.

-• Mow down in small increments (never more than 1/3 of grass blade’s height at one time)
+• Mow down in small increments (never more than 1/3 of grass blade’s height at one time).

 • Rake up excessive clippings to prevent them from going into streets.
 This protects your local water quality and keeps storm drains clear.

-To Help Pollinators Year-round:
+To Help Pollinators Year-Round:

-• Plant native species – of plants, trees, shrubs and more to provide the greatest benefit to pollinators.
+• Plant native species of plants, trees, shrubs and more to provide the greatest benefit to pollinators.
 Flowering plants, grasses and sedges help to provide nectar for food and nutrition as well as habitat.
 Leave plant debris (fallen leaves, stems, trimmings, etc.) inside your garden beds or in a uncovered pile or bin kept outside until mid-June or later to provide shelter, allow hibernating pollinators the time to emerge, and a place for many of our threatened native bee species to nest (ground nesters and wood nesters).

-• Mow less instead of mowing your lawn every single week, or even multiple times a week, mow every 2 to 3 weeks.
+• Mow less – instead of mowing your lawn every single week, or even multiple times a week, mow every 2 to 3 weeks.
 Mowing stresses your grass and creates unhealthy lawns if mowed too frequently.
 Lawns mowed every 3 weeks can have as much as 2.5x more lawn flowers, and support a greater number of pollinators (UMass-Amherst, 2018).

-• Mow higherconsider keeping your lawn 3.5-4.5” inches in height.
+• Mow higher – consider keeping your lawn 3.5-4.5” inches in height.
 Taller grass holds more moisture, is less prone to stress, and better hides plants like clover and dandelion that pollinators need.

 • Water your lawn about 1” (in volume) per week in the early morning or late evening, and avoid watering during rain events.

-• Water your lawn all at once rather than in smaller quantities more frequently.
+Water your lawn all at once rather than in smaller quantities more frequently.
 This can disrupt pollinators and other insects, and stress your lawn during periods of drought.

 • Allow some flowering plants to persist in your lawn; tolerate clover and dandelions.
-To provide plenty of food sources from spring and throughout fall, avoid de-weeding your entire yard – no need to pull up all those ‘evil’ patches of clover or rid your lawn of all those ‘pesky’ dandelions.
-These are a favorite food source for many of MN’s threatened pollinators, including several bee species.
+To provide plenty of food sources from spring and throughout fall, avoid de-weeding your entire yard – no need to pull up all those ‘evil’ patches of clover or rid your lawn of all those ‘pesky’ dandelionsThese are a favorite food source for many of MN’s threatened pollinators, including several bee species

 • Limit or cease use of synthetic pesticides and fertilizers.
 Use organic sources sparingly instead.